 • An expanded resume

-• Optional letters of recommendation
+• Letters of recommendation (optional but encouraged)

 Students who have the best chance to gain admission to UT Austin have done the following:

 • Are in the process of completing at least 24 semester credit hours.
+Note that some programs require more than this, such as some engineering programs.

 • Earned exceptional grades in their first year at a community college or 4-year university.

-• Possess a strong high school record as well.
+• Possess a strong high school record.

-UT Austin Transfer GPA
+University of Texas Austin Transfer GPA

 UT Austin Transfer Writing Supplement

-STATEMENT OF PURPOSE (ESSAY 1)
+STATEMENT OF PURPOSE

 The statement of purpose will provide an opportunity to explain any extenuating circumstances that you feel could add value to your application.
 You may also want to explain unique aspects of your academic background or valued experiences you may have had that relate to your academic discipline.
-The statement of purpose is not meant to be a listing of accomplishments in high school or a record of your participation in school-related activities.
+The statement of purpose is not meant to be a listing of accomplishments in high school/college or a record of your participation in school-related activities.
 Rather, this is your opportunity to address the admission committee directly and to let us know more about you as an individual, in a manner that your transcripts and the other application information cannot convey.

 Natural Sciences requires a statement of purpose essay that describes how your intended major would impact achievement of your educational and career goals.